 The Cleveland food scene – this is Chef Michael Symon’s town

 Symon never fails to plug Cleveland and he’s largely credited with the rebirth of attention to trendsetting food here without forgetting his Greek and Sicilian roots.
 Lola, his first restaurant that garnered the attention of The James Beard folks.
 In other words, he is the heartbeat of the Cleveland food scene.

 Discover more of the best restaurants in Cleveland, Ohio

 Symon isn’t Cleveland’s only prolific restaurateur.
 Zach Bruell’s stable of restaurants feature many styles and cuisines.
 For a date night, his French bistro L’Albatros at Case Western Reserve University is a strong choice for a romantic dinner in Cleveland.
 And Alley Cat is the place to go for waterfront seafood in Cleveland.

 But this isn’t the only good choice for waterfront dining in Cleveland.
 Collision Bend Brewing Company in the Flats along the Cuyahoga River, brings casual eatery and beer culture to one of the rediscovered Cleveland neighborhoods.

 Cleveland food shopping

-Many dreamers have invested in the formerly forgotten neighborhoods close to the city center which are now teaming with young families, executives and retirees who enjoy the reborn cuisine and culture of urban neighborhoods like Ohio City, the Flats (along the river), Detroit-Shoreway and Tremont.
+Many dreamers have invested in the formerly forgotten neighborhoods close to the city center which are now teeming with young families, executives and retirees who enjoy the reborn cuisine and culture of urban neighborhoods like Ohio City, the Flats (along the river), Detroit-Shoreway and Tremont.